Free Pima County Public Records Search (Criminal, Marital, Court)

 520.621.8273

-How To Retrieve Pima County Marriage & Divorce Records Through the Superior Court
+How To Obtain Pima County Marriage & Divorce Records Through the Superior Court

 The Office of the Clerk of the Superior Court maintains Pima County public records, including marriage and divorce documents.